 I fondly remember as a child going with my mother to Georgia’s house (my sister’s godmother and a second mother to my siblings and myself <3) for morning or afternoon coffee.
 In our small Cretan village, coffee at friends’ houses was and still is the big social event of the day!

 Greek coffee is always served with a glass of ice cold water and a sweet biscuit or loukoumi.
-In Georgia’s house, the coffee cookie which she always served was a crunchy olive oil and orange biscuit.
+In Georgia’s house, the coffee cookie which she always served was a crunchy olive oil biscuit with orange flavor.
 I now laugh thinking about how greedy we were and how fast those olive oil biscuits would disappear.
 Georgia was the first person to introduce us to the Greek coffee.
 She would boil fresh sheep milk and then add a few drops of Greek coffee.
 She would, then, give us a deep bowl full of orange flavored biscuits to dunk them in our milk!